wozhu6104/eb-solys/README.md

 ## Contact

-EB solys development is supported by systemticks GmbH.
+EB solys development is supported by systemticks GmbH - www.systemticks.de.
 For further questions on how to build, contribute or use, please reach out to

 eb-solys@systemticks.de